Welcome to Laos! Your journey begins in the capital city, where you will get a feel for the pace of life and history of Laos before heading north.

 The perfect adventure for students seeking meaningful service work and cultural immersion in Laos.
 Stay in a homestay in a rural village where you will work on construction projects at the school.
 Then, explore more of the country as you take a road trip to the beautiful town of Luang Prabang and visit the awe-inspiring Kuangsi Waterfalls.
 With our local staff you’ll get to know more of Laos than most tourists ever see!

-Relax and prepare for a world-class trip on Singapore Airlines.
-Before traveling you will receive your pre-departure packet, which includes your Rustic T-shirts, luggage tags, country books, airline tickets, and important contact information.
+Relax and prepare for an adventure to Southeast Asia.
+Before traveling you will receive your pre-departure packet, which includes your Rustic T-shirts, luggage tags, country books, flight details, and important contact information.

 Once you arrive at your international departure city, our Airport Coordinator will help you check-in for your flight.
 Here you’ll meet your Flight Leader who will escort you all the way to Thailand!
 Rustic Pathways’ Flight Leaders are most often schoolteachers or good friends of our organization who happily fill this role for us each year.
 Once you’re checked in, feel free to relax and get acquainted with your new friends before boarding your flight to Thailand!